Explosions in the Sky: Musical style

 Explosions in the Sky is known for their "cathartic, heavily dynamic instrumental rock" sound, described as "moody" and "crescendo-heavy".

 Although the Explosions in the Sky is known for eschewing the conventions of popular music, Hrasky has compared the band's use of hooks to those of pop music, "like immediately grabbing your attention and getting to your emotions."
 Although many major publications have classified Explosions in the Sky as a post-rock group, Rayani has stated that the band members prefer to simply be called a "rock band".

 In a post-show interview clip on Austin City Limits, guitarist Munaf Rayani said about their status as instrumentalists, "I mean, I think we discussed singing for half a second, and then it just kinda, we just dropped it.
 We just didn't go back to it because we were comfortable enough."
 Drummer Chris Hrasky added, "I think we just liked the idea of a band that there was not a leader or main songwriter, everyone sort of collaborating and has their own say.
 I don't think any of us want the sort of 'leader role', so a leaderless band is kind of the best option for us."

 In popular culture

-Most notably, Explosions in the Sky's music is heavily featured in the Friday Night Lights movie and television show.
-It is a common misconception that the band wrote and recorded the television show's theme song.
-Instead, it is an original composition by W. G. Snuffy Walden.
-Music by Explosions in the Sky has been used in several television programs and commercials:
+In addition to the band writing original music for film and television scores, many existing songs by Explosions in the Sky have been used to soundtrack visual media.
+The success of the Friday Night Lights movie brought "a whole new world of listeners to the band", according to guitarist Munaf Rayani, while the subsequent television show "amplified" this effect.
+The band turned down the chance to record a theme song for the series, which was instead a piece composed by W. G. Snuffy Walden that "recreate[d] our sound".

+"First Breath After Coma", which featured prominently in Friday Night Lights, was also used to introduce feature presentations on the television network Versus, the trailer for the Steve Hwang documentary Focus, an Adidas commercial featuring Chicago Bulls player Derrick Rose, the end of the television series Doctors, the 2005 Israeli film Close to Home and in the first episode of John Bishop's Australia.
+It was also used in the 2010 film Kalamity along with "Six Days at the Bottom of the Ocean" from the same album.
+The latter song also featured in the film Lunopolis.

+Other music by Explosions in the Sky used in several popular culture includes: